xymaxim/marc2bib/README.rst

 and (2) converting the tags to BibTeX string, ``tags_to_bibtex(...)``.
-However, instead of converting MARC data to BibTeX string in one call, you can first map it to a dictionary of BibTeX tags (step 1) for inspection or post-processing:
+However, instead of converting MARC data to BibTeX string in one call, you can first map it to a dictionary of BibTeX tags, for example, for inspection or post-processing (step 1):

 .. code:: python